maks-p/restaurant_sales_forecasting/README.md

 ### Planned Upgrades

-My intention is to build a model that can theoretically be productionized and applied to a generalized restaurant population.
-The first challenge is to build a robust data ingestion process that can handle different revenue centers (inside, outside, etc.), and day parts (lunch, dinner).
+My intention is to build a model that can  be productionized and applied to a generalized restaurant population.
+This project is just a prototype scratching the surface of this goal.